Rejoan-Sardar/NodeRepl-Online-Code-Editor/README.md

     ```bash
     cd NodeRepl-Online-Code-Editor

-3. Install dependencies and Start the server:
+3. Install dependencies and Start the server

-    ```bash
-    npm install